 APA Championship Rules

-THE FOLLOWING ARE RULES FOR PARTICIPATION APPLICABLE TO ALL CHAMPIONSHIP TOURNAMENTS (“Rules of Participation”) Combine these Rules of Participation and the specific event rules linked to below form the “Tournament Rules” applicable to the Championship Tournament(s) you participate in.
+THE FOLLOWING ARE RULES FOR PARTICIPATION APPLICABLE TO ALL CHAMPIONSHIP TOURNAMENTS (“Rules For Participation”) Combine these Rules For Participation and the specific event rules linked to below form the “Tournament Rules” applicable to the Championship Tournament(s) you participate in.

 1. TOURNAMENT DIRECTOR & SKILL LEVEL DETERMINATIONS

-APA’s Championship Tournaments are operated and administered by American Poolplayers Association, Inc. and its affiliated Leagues in Canada and Japan (collectively “APA”).
+APA’s Championship Tournaments are operated and administered by American Poolplayers Association, Inc. and its affiliated Leagues in Canada, Japan and Singapore (collectively “APA”).
 APA, acting through its designated officials, including, but not limited to, the Handicap Review Committee (HRC), is the Tournament Director of all APA Championship Tournaments.
 As the Tournament Director, APA has the full, absolute and final authority to make all rulings, decisions and judgments, in its sole discretion, on all issues and matters related to all APA Championship Tournaments.